charles-uno/circuit-python/readme.md

 The file system on these things can be a bit flaky.
 Seems safer to work locally then copy files over.
 That also makes it easy to swap around `main.py` without losing the old one.

+## TODO

+- IR blaster.
+This can apparently also be a proximity sensor?
+- Mouse emulation
+- Keyboard emulation
+- Sound output
+- Use slide switch and buttons

 ## Mu and the REPL

 The REPL is basically a shell on the board.
 It shows output, and allows you to interrupt (and get a prompt) via Ctrl-C.